 Editor's Note: Dermot McEvoy is the author of "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising."
 This passage is taken from his book “Irish Miscellany: Everything You Always Wanted to Know About Ireland.”
 This chapter is entitled “Can’t tell the rebels without a scorecard?”

-The motion picture that defines Ireland to many Irish-Americans is John Ford’s “The Quiet Man.”
-Although made decades ago, many still believe that sentimental Ireland depicted in the film was the “real” Ireland of the time.
+The motion picture that defines Ireland to many Irish Americans is John Ford’s “The Quiet Man.”
+Although made decades ago, many still believe that the sentimental Ireland depicted in the film was the “real” Ireland of the time.
 It wasn’t—and probably never was.
-The things about the movie that still resonates are those involved in it, especially its director, Irish-American John Ford, and two of its scene-stealing stars—Barry Fitzgerald and Arthur Shields.
+The things about the movie that still resonates are those involved in it, especially its director, Irish American John Ford, and two of its scene-stealing stars—Barry Fitzgerald and Arthur Shields.

 Even today many don’t realize that Barry (real name William Joseph Shields) and Arthur were brothers.
 Fitzgerald was born in 1888 on Walworth Street in the Portobello section of Dublin.
 (As a child he played with the younger siblings of James Joyce who he called “a young man with a beard and very clever.”)

 He was followed eight years later by his brother, Arthur.
 (Their house, right next to the Jewish Museum, is today marked by a plaque.)
 Their father, Adolphus, lists his occupation in the 1901 Census as “Press Reader,” but he was well-known in Dublin as a labor organizer.